 Alzheimer’s disease is the most common form of dementia.
 This disease affects the cognitive functions of a person leading to a serious decline in brain capabilities.
 This disease affects the carrier starting with benign memory loss until it reaches the point that he/she is unable to hold a conversation.
 There is sadly no acknowledged cure for this disease which means the holder may have it for the rest of their lives.

 Nevertheless, there are ways by which early stages of dementia can be treated, some of which are exercise, regular balanced diet meals, having enough sleep, etc. Alzheimer’s, on the other hand, as explained earlier has no cure.
 This does not mean it cannot be contained.
-The best way to do this is by putting a patient with Alzheimer’s in an Alzheimer’s care home, these homes, also known as memory homes are great at helping Alzheimer’s patients get a better living.
+This can be accomplished by putting a patient with Alzheimer’s in an Alzheimer’s care home.
+These homes, also known as memory homes, are excellent at helping Alzheimer’s patients get better care.
+As caregiver qualifications can vary from state to state, it is helpful to speak with organizations such as Caregiverlist about what qualifications caregivers in said care homes must meet in your state.

 They focus on helping the patients with exercise, feeding, clothing and so much more, the environment also makes it for the patients to wander about and get lost.
 Finding a good Alzheimer care home is quite easy, you could do a simple Google search in your locality and you will be provided with some of the best care homes around that area.